iBridges-for-iRODS/iBridges/docs/source/irods_search.rst

 Search data by checksum
 -----------------------

-The search by checksum is handy to find duplicate data. in *iBridges* we always create checksums when data is uploaded.
+The search by checksum is handy to find duplicate data.
+In *iBridges* we always create checksums when data is uploaded.
 The checksum is unique for the file we uploaded and can be used to identify the files.
 E.g. when you uploaded the same file twice, once as `file.txt` and once as `file1.txt` you can find the two duplicates by their checksum:

 .. code-block:: python